 You need to be aware of the physical limitations on the supported platforms.
+For example, for the Cell BE implementation, the SPE has the local memory size of 256 KB.
 If the data set of the problem cannot be divided into work blocks that fit into local storage, then ALF cannot be used to solve that problem.